ansible/ansible/docs/docsite/rst/user_guide/playbooks_best_practices.rst

 Separate production and staging inventory
 -----------------------------------------

 You can keep your production environment separate from development, test, and staging environments by using separate inventory files or directories for each environment.
 This way you pick with -i what you are targeting.
 Keeping all your environments in one file can lead to surprises!
-For example, all vault passwords used in an inventory need to be available when using that inventory, in other words: Your developers would be able to access production secrets when these environments are kept in the same inventory.
+For example, all vault passwords used in an inventory need to be available when using that inventory.
+If an inventory contains both production and development environments, developers using that inventory would be able to access production secrets.

 .. _tip_for_variables_and_vaults: